-So I am sorry if some of this is unwelcome news.
+So I am sorry if some of the above is unwelcome news.

 And if you are committed to using a Blue Yeti, feel free to ignore this advice and read on for some tips to at least get the most out of it.

 I do not know why the Blue Yeti inspires such devotion among some people.
 I have yet to meet a podcaster with more than 10 episodes under their belt that still has it.
 But for podcasters that inherited the device , or are not able to spend money on a new mic, here are some tips to make the Blue Yeti work better: